 Make sure you check out Facebook groups, which is a great place to find a nanny.

-So, all of the options I covered so far are free options.
+So, all of the options covered so far are free options.

-I will also mention that one of your local search options should be to check and see if there are any local nanny websites in your area.
+One more local search option is to check and see if there are any local nanny websites in your area.

 So, just know that that’s a good option if you’re in the Seattle, Everett, Tacoma, or Bellevue areas.